andyruwruw/chess-web-api/README.md

 ---
 ### **.getPlayerOnline(username, options, callback)**

-Tells if an unser has been online in the last five minutes.
+Tells if an user has been online in the last five minutes.

 #### Parameters: